 - Familiarity with current government and public health guidance, especially as it applies to resort-specific operations (such as housekeeping, food service, and maintenance)

 - Proper techniques for general cleaning and disinfecting

 - Proper use and disposal of personal protective equipment, such as gloves and masks.
 Instructions for donning and doffing of PPE, physical distancing, and group gathering limits.

 Enhanced Cleaning and Disinfecting

-Shared equipment is disinfected between uses.
+Shared equipment is disinfected as required to maintain sanitary conditions.

 Health Advisory Committee